ivansherbs/insights.ivansherbs.com/content/en/vaginal-yeast-infection-home-remedies/vaginal-yeast-infection-home-remedies.md

 But before you go get a test, you need a signal, right?
 Read on for some yeast infection signs.

 ## Signs of Yeast Infection

-So you are asking yourself "how do i know if I have a yeast infection?"
+So you are asking yourself "how do I know if I have a yeast infection?"

 The following are signs of a vaginal yeast infection:

-- Watery vaginal discharge
+- watery vaginal discharge
-- Itching and irritation in the vagina and vulva
+- itching and irritation in the vagina and vulva
-- Vaginal pain, soreness, and rash
+- vaginal pain, soreness, and rash
-- Redness and swelling of the vulva
+- redness and swelling of the vulva
-- Thick white vaginal discharge like cottage cheese (read on for a picture)
+- thick white vaginal discharge like cottage cheese (read on for a picture)
-- A burning sensation, especially during sex or while urinating
+- a burning sensation, especially during sex or while urinating

 Of course, these are only signs of a yeast infection.
 The best way to know for sure is a test.